igrr/edc23/slides.md

 <mdi-plus-circle /> Builds for multiple chip targets and app configurations (sdkconfig)
 </div>
 <div>
-<mdi-plus-circle /> Configuration file can be used to customize build matrix
+<mdi-plus-circle /> Configuration file can be used to customize the build matrix
 </div>
 <div>
 <mdi-plus-circle /> Automatically parallelizes builds over several jobs